-Dundee Dental Education Centre, Frankland Building, Small's Wynd, Dundee DD1 4HN
+Dundee Dental Education Centre, Frankland Building, Small's Wynd, Dundee DD1 4HN Email: scottishdental.cep@nes.scot.nhs.uk Website: www.sdcep.org.uk

-Email: scottishdental.cep@nes.scot.nhs.uk

-Tel: 01382 740992/425751 Website: www.sdcep.org.uk

-Version 1.0 April 2015 First version of Process Manual to document SDCEP guidance development process.
-Version 1.1 May 2015 Minor revisions made to clarify description of process; no changes to methodology.
-Version 1.2 November 2015 Minor revisions made to clarify description of process; no changes to methodology.
-Version 1.3 February 2016 Minor revisions made to clarify description of process (sections 3.1, 3.2, 3.4, 5, 6 & 12).
+April 2015 First version of Process Manual to document SDCEP guidance development process.
+May 2015 Minor revisions made to clarify description of process; no changes to methodology.
+November 2015 Minor revisions made to clarify description of process; no changes to methodology.
+February 2016 Minor revisions made to clarify description of process (sections 3.1, 3.2, 3.4, 5, 6 & 12).
 Amendment to Declaration of Interests policy for expert peer reviewers (sections 3.4 & 8).
 Amendment to sections 6 & 12 on reporting of barriers to implementation.
-Version 1.4 May 2018 Amendment to Section 13 Procedure for Updating Guidance, to change scheduled review period from 3 to 5 years.
-Version 2.0 February 2019 Full review of version accepted for NICE accreditation (Version 1.3 February 2016) Minor revisions made to improve clarity and Appendix 3 updated.
+May 2018 Amendment to Section 13 Procedure for Updating Guidance, to change scheduled review period from 3 to 5 years.
+February 2019 Full review of version accepted for NICE accreditation (Version 1.3 February 2016) Minor revisions made to improve clarity and Appendix 3 updated.
+May 2024 Full review of version accepted for NICE re-accreditation in March 2021 (Version 2.0 February 2019).
+Minor revisions made to correct outdated information; formatting updated to improve accessibility; Section 10 updated to incorporate web-based guidance.
+May 2015 November 2015 February 2016 May 2018 February 2019

-A review of this process manual will take place no later than 3 years from the date of the current version.
+A review of this process manual will take place no later than 5 years from the date of the current version.